chenyu-01/next-porfolio/public/posts/jwt-explaination.md

 }
 ```

-2. Get `Payload`: It contains the claims.
+2. Get payload: It contains the claims.
 Claims are statements about an entity (typically, the user) and additional data.
 There are three types of claims: registered, public, and private claims.
-Here is an example of a `payload`:
+Here is an example of a payload:

 ```json
 {